 |tpsSplin||Thin-plate spline.
 Windows.
 Program to compare pairs of specimens by displaying a D'arcy Thompson style transformation grid based on a thin-plate spline.
 Several options are given for sliding semilandmarks.
 The tpssplnw.exe file expands into a Windows setup program that will be run automatically.
 By F. James Rohlf.
 Version 1.20 This program replaces the [TPSPLINE] program (a DOS program with a limit of 40 landmarks and required the [BGI] Graphics drivers) and its DPMI version [TPSPLINEP] (with a limit of 60 landmarks).
 Readme.||4/14/2004|

 Relative warps analysis.
 Windows.
 Performs a relative warp analysis.
 This corresponds to a principal components analysis of variation in a sample (relative to bending energy if the alpha parameter is not equal to zero).
 Displays a plot of relative warp scores and a "visualization window" that displays the estimated shape for arbitrary points in the ordination.
 Also displays partial warp scores and their visualizations.
-Allows fitting of semilandmark points along curves.
-Version 1.49.
+Allows sliding of semilandmark points along curves to achieve a better fit (minimum bending energy or Procrustes distance).
+Version 1.53.
 By F. James Rohlf.

 Version 1.11 for Windows 3.1 is still available: [tpsRelw v1.11] The DOS version is also still available but it does not support many of the new features in the Windows version: [TPSRW].
 The DOS version requires the [BGI] Graphics drivers.
 10/17/94.
 [TPSRWP] The DOS DPMI version of the TPSRW program whic can process larger datasets.
 10/17/94.
 Readme file.